 Built for Medicare Advantage patients fighting prior auth, rehab, and surgery denials.
-We mail your appeal certified, follow up at Day 14, file your state complaint at Day 30, and request external review at Day 45 — all for $39 flat.
+Upload your denial letter and see your appeal deadline, appeal strength, and our plan of attack free.
+Then $39 flat has us mail your appeal certified, follow up at Day 14, file your state complaint at Day 30, and request external review at Day 45.

 Built by an M.S. in Health Informatics after his own MRI was denied three times.
 80.7% of Medicare Advantage appeals succeed — fewer than 12% of patients ever file one.